 - Maintaining optimal production of testosterone and DHT (main hormones behind beard growth).

-- Maintaining the production of sebum, collagen, keratin, and everything that our bodies do to produce energy, which eventually leads to growth of beard.
+- Maintaining the production of sebum, collagen, keratin, and everything that our bodies do to produce energy, which eventually leads to the growth of beard.

 So we know that we couldn’t function without vitamins and minerals, but we also don’t kind of believe that these vitamins would help our facial hair to grow…